Siena: Geography

 Siena is located in the central part of Tuscany, in the middle of a vast hilly landscape between the Arbia river valley (south), the Merse valley (south-west), the Elsa valley (north), the Chianti hills (north-east), the Montagnola Senese (west) and the Crete Senesi (south-east).
 The city lies at 322 m above sea level.

 Climate

 Siena has a typical inland Mediterranean climate.
 Average rainfall is 823 mm, with the maximum in November and the minimum in July.
-July is the hottest month, with an average temperature of 24.4 C, and January the coldest.
+August is the hottest month, with an average temperature of 24.4 C, and January the coldest, with an average temperature of 6.4 C.

+The hottest temperature ever recorded was 39.6 C in August 2017.
+On average, 10 days per year exceed 34 C.